ans-lee/nomad/README.md

 ## Planned Features

-Considering this project's codebase was worked on by just myself, some features had to be cut out in the interests of polishing the product to achieve a MVP.
+Considering this project's codebase was a one man job, some features had to be cut out in the interests of polishing the product to achieve a MVP.
 Here were some of the features that were planned:

 - Images for events (using object storage from Google or AWS)